flux-framework/Tutorials/2023-RADIUSS-AWS/JupyterNotebook/README.md

     ## type: Recreate
     ## - sqlite-pvc backed hubs require the Recreate deployment strategy as a
     ##   typical PVC storage can only be bound to one pod at the time.
-    ## - JupyterHub isn't designed to support being run in parallell.
+    ## - JupyterHub isn't designed to support being run in parallel.
 More work
     ##   needs to be done in JupyterHub itself for a fully highly available (HA)
     ##   deployment of JupyterHub on k8s is to be possible.
     type: Recreate